 - This service is used by service providers for value added information services, e.g. jobs, fortune, forecast, etc.

-- The revenue is shared between network operator and service provider.
+- The revenue is shared between the network operators and service providers.

-- The network operator allots a specific number to service provider, which can be reached from any point in the network.
+- The network operator allots a specific number to the service providers, which can be reached from any point in the network.

-- The provision exists for multiple site provider, in order to achieve minimum expenditure on actual call.
+- The provision exists for multiple site providers, in order to achieve minimum expenditure on the actual call.

 17) SEC – Security Screening

-- This capability allows security screening to be performed in the network before an end user gains access to subscriber’s network, systems or application.
+- This capability allows security screening to be performed in the network before an end user gains access to subscriber’s network, systems or applications.